rcove/TGW/README.md

 3. Create IAM access keys for the API login (for terraform) and save into credentials
     #  shared_credentials_file = "~/.aws/credentials"  (linux)
     #  shared_credentials_file = "%USERPROFILE%\.aws\credentials"  (windows)
-4. Ensure you have enough resources in the account, this script creates 6 VPC, 1 transit gateway and 12 instances, the cost for this will be a few dollars per hour, so it is recommended to destroy the resources when not using them
+4. Ensure you have enough resources in the account, this script creates 6 VPC, 1 transit gateway and 12 instances, the cost for this will be a few dollars per hour, so it is recommended to destroy the resources when not using them.
+Go to https://console.aws.amazon.com/servicequotas to request a quota increase

 ----------------------------------------------------------------